RonenNess/GeonBit.UI/README.md

 - Optimized getting sorted children list - less garbage and sorting per frame.
 - Refactored panels with scrollbar implementation - fixed bugs and made cleaner code.

+## 3.0.1.2

+- Fixed opacity bug.
+- Added finer control over blending mode and sampler state.
+- Changed progressbar label to be click-through by default, to make sure the progressbar can be dragged if not locked.
+- Fixed paragraphs that are not left-aligned click and mouse-over detection.
+- Fixed combobox and radio buttons label positioning with global scaling.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.